Arthur Rosenberg

-Arthur Rosenberg (19 December 1889 – 7 February 1943) was a German Marxist historian and writer.
+Arthur Rosenberg (19 December 1889 – 7 February 1943) was a German Marxist historian, writer, and politician.
+He served in the Reichstag from 1924 to 1928.

 Biography

 Early years

 Arthur Rosenberg was born on 19 December 1889 in Berlin to an assimilated Jewish merchant family from the Austro-Hungarian Empire, though he was baptized as a Protestant.
 He excelled at the Askanisches Gymnasium before studying at the Friedrich-Wilhelms-Universität in Berlin with Otto Hirschfeld and Eduard Meyer.

 Rosenberg established himself as an expert in Roman constitutional history and held a PhD (1911) in ancient history and archeology.

 In 1914, Rosenberg proved to be a conformist representative of the German academy, believing in the "ideas of 1914," and signing nationalist petitions.
 He then was drafted into the army, working for the Kriegspresseamt, the public relations office of the army.